 If the employee opts to not continue health insurance coverage during military leave, the employee is still entitled to be reinstated in the employer's health insurance plan when reemployed without waiting periods or exclusions, except for military service related illnesses or injuries.

-The Washington State Military Family Leave Act (MFLA), chapter 49.77 RCW, similarly to the provisions of the federal Family and Medical Leave Act (FMLA) regarding military family leave, provides eligible employees that are the spouse of a member of the armed forces, National Guard, or reserves serving in military conflicts up to 15 days of leave per deployment when the military spouse has been notified of an impending call or order to active duty and before deployment or when the military spouse is on leave from deployment (RCW 49.77.030(1)).
+The Washington State Military Family Leave Act (MFLA), chapter 49.77 RCW, provides eligible employees that are the spouse of a member of the armed forces, National Guard, or reserves serving in military conflicts up to 15 days of leave per deployment when the military spouse has been notified of an impending call or order to active duty and before deployment or when the military spouse is on leave from deployment (RCW 49.77.030(1)).

 To qualify for the MFLA leave, an employee must work an average of 20 or more hours per week.

 An employee seeking to use this leave must notify his or her employer of the intent to use the leave within five business days of receiving official notice of an impending call or order to active duty or of a leave from deployment (RCW 49.77.030(5)).